eclab/grains/info/ModularMIDIConventionsForDevelopers.md

 Modular MIDI only adds conventions to standard MIDI.
 It does not break or significantly deviate from any MIDI standards, and everything below can be implemented as standard non-Sysex MIDI messages.
 Here are the major differences:

 - **Hardware.**  Modular MIDI runs over a new transport: the cabling between modules in a modular synthesizer.
-In AE Modular, it presently runs at 31250 bps over basic TTL serial.
+In AE Modular, it presently runs at 31250 bps over plain TTL serial.
 Unlike traditional MIDI, it does not require optoisolation as all the devices share common ground and power.
-Hardware MIDI THRU can be achieved through a simple op-amp.
+Hardware MIDI THRU can be achieved with a simple op-amp.

 - **CC Parameters.**  Modular MIDI divides the CC space into regions assigned to **IDs**.
-Each module listening in on a given channel is given a unique ID, and controls the CC space for that ID.
+Each module listening in on a given channel is given one or more unique IDs, and controls the CC space for its ID.
 This is a conflict avoidance mechanism.
 It is not a hard-and-fast rule: if a module has complete control over a channel, it can do as it pleases.
-Modular MIDI also supports many, but not all, of the common MIDI CC parameters.
+Modular MIDI also supports many, but not all, of the standard MIDI CC parameters.

 - **NRPN Parameters.**  Modular MIDI by convention also divides the NRPN space into regions assigned to **IDs**.

-- **Auxiliary Parameters.**  Modular MIDI reserves CCs 3 and 35 for *Auxiliary Parameters* (a Modular MIDI specific concept).
+- **Auxiliary Parameters.**  Modular MIDI reserves CCs 3 and 35 for what it calls *Auxiliary Parameters*.
 This is nothing more than a poor-man's NRPN, a way to extend the CC space.
 There are 128 Auxiliary Parameters.
 You set the parameter with CC 3, and then you set its value with CC 35.

-- **Modulation CCs and Injection.**  Modular MIDI allows module A to receive MIDI and pass it on to module B, but to also *inject* MIDI messages into the stream sent to B in order to modulate it.
+- **Modulation CCs and Injection.**  Modular MIDI allows module A to receive MIDI and pass it on to module B, but to also simultaneously *inject* MIDI messages into the stream sent to B in order for A to modulate B itself.
 Messages may also be removed from the stream, or replaced.
 The most common parameters to inject are eight general CCs called *Modulation CCs*, meant to make it easy for a modulation module to modulate a target module (such as an ADSR modulating a Filter).

 - **Patch Manipulation.**  Standard MIDI has Program Change and Bank Select to load new patches.
 Modular MIDI extends this with a few new directives (as Auxiliary Parameters): *Program Save*, *Current Program Save*, and *Current Program Revert*.
 Modular MIDI also has a proposed redefinition of the Bank Select MSB as *Module Select*, allowing one to specify *which* module (by ID) should have its patches loaded, saved, reverted, etc.

-- **MIDI Polyphonic Expression (MPE) and MIDI Mode 4**  Modular MIDI can be made compatible with MIDI Mode 4 trivially, and largely compatible with MPE with some work.
+- **MIDI Polyphonic Expression (MPE) and MIDI Mode 4**  Modular MIDI can be made compatible with MIDI Mode 4 trivially, and is largely compatible with MPE with some work.

 <a name="topology"/></a>
 ## Topology and Data Format